pivotal/blog/content/post/upgrade_2.2-2.3_on_nsx-t.md

 configs](https://docs.pivotal.io/pivotalcf/2-2/customizing/config-er-vmware.html#resources)
 and BOSH [VM Extensions](https://bosh.io/docs/terminology/#vm-extension).

-_Note: Beginning with Operations Manager 2.3, BOSH expects to "own" the membership of the NSX-T load balancer pools; however, the manual addition of IP addresses to the load balancer pools blindsides BOSH—BOSH doesn't know to attach the VMs to the appropriate pool on VM recreation.
-This procedure remedies that blindness by informing the BOSH director that the VMs (BOSH instance groups) belong in the appropriate NSX-T load balancer pools, enabling BOSH, when creating VMs, to place them in NSX-T server pools as appropriate._
+_Operations Manager 2.3 introduces the capability to manage the full lifecycle of the membership of the NSX-T load balancer pools, which relieves customers of the burden of manually assigning VMs to server pools.
+This allows uninterrupted availability of the foundation even during upgrades, re-deploys, and IP address re-assignment._

-_This procedure places the PCF foundation in a good position: subsequent upgrades and redeploys will happen seamlessly, for BOSH will add and remove VMs from the load balancer server pool as needed._
+_To enable these features, one must migrate membership from out-of-band VM assignment to BOSH-managed assignment.
+This blog post describes that migration process._

 ## 0. Procedure